she-code-africa/SCA-Website-V2/README.md

 - Visit http://localhost:3000/ to access the server

-- To log in as an admin, visit - http://localhost:3000/keystone/signin and log in with the details _adminuser @ shecodeafrica.com_, _anadmin_.
+- To log in as an admin, visit - http://localhost:3000/keystone/signin and log in with the details: _adminuser @ shecodeafrica.com_, _anadmin_.
 You can create a new user after successful log in.